Prince of Gui (Ming dynasty)

-Prince of Gui (桂王), was a first-rank princely peerage used during Ming dynasty, this peerage title was created by Wanli Emperor.
-The first Prince of Gui was Zhu Changying, 7th son of Wanli Emperor.
-This peerage had 6 cadet commandery princely peerages, all of these second-rank peerages had not inherited.
-The last Southern Ming emperor, Zhu Youlang (Yongli Emperor) was a member of this peerage.
+Prince of Gui (桂王), was a first-rank princely peerage used during the Ming dynasty, this peerage title was created by the Wanli Emperor.
+The first Prince of Gui was Zhu Changying, 7th son of the Wanli Emperor.
+This peerage had 6 cadet commandery princely peerages; none of these second-rank peerages were inherited.
+The last Southern Ming emperor, Zhu Youlang (Yongli Emperor), was a member of this peerage.